HyperBDR/docs/src/userguide/poc/vmware-pre-settings.md

-# VMWare Pre-Settings for POC
+# VMware Pre-Settings for POC

-## 1. VMWare User Permission
+## 1. VMware User Permission

 ### Why we need this permissions?